Casper von Koskull

-Casper von Koskull (born September 1960) is a Finnish banker, the president and CEO of Nordea Bank Abp, the Nordic financial services group operating in Northern Europe, since 1 November 2015, when he succeeded Christian Clausen.
-He is member of noble family of Koskull.
+Casper von Koskull (born September 1960) is a Finnish banker, former president and CEO of Nordea Bank Abp, the Nordic financial services group, since 1 November 2015, when he succeeded Christian Clausen.
+He is member of the Koskull noble family.

-Von Koskull has a master's degree in Economics and an MBA from Aalto University.
+Von Koskull has a master's degree in economics and an MBA from Aalto University.
 He worked in investment banking as a managing director and partner at Goldman Sachs for many years.

 Before becoming CEO in 2015, von Koskull was Nordea's head of wholesale banking since 2010.

-Casper von Koskull has announced his retirement in 2020.
+Von Koskull announced his retirement in 2020.